WojciechMatuszewski/programming-notes/web/react/react-18.md

 You might wonder why the `notify` function is not taking any parameters?
 Would not that be more straightforward?
 Instead, we have to create the `onSnapshot` function.
 The answer to this question lies in understanding how rendering works in React 18.

 Before React 18, the rendering was synchronous.
 If React started rendering the tree, it had to finish in one go.
-With React 18, that is no longer the case – the rendering is interruptable.
+With React 18, that is no longer the case – the rendering is interruptible.

-Interruptable rendering means that, in extreme cases, if not taken into account, React could render part of your tree with state X and part of the tree with state Y (the update of the state happened in-between the interruption).
+Interruptible rendering means that, in extreme cases, if not taken into account, React could render part of your tree with state X and part of the tree with state Y (the update of the state happened in-between the interruption).
 To prevent such occurrences, as they relate to external stores, **instead of using the "live store value", React takes the "snapshot" value and performs the rendering cycle using that particular value for the whole process, even if it is interrupted**.

 ### The usefulness of `useSyncExternalStore`